Official Election Results

 School Board Trustees - Upper Grand District School Board

 The most common bylaws are shown below.
-Further down the page is a list of all of the Town's recent bylaws.

 If you cannot find the bylaw that you are looking for, you can either submit a request to the town or call us at 519.941.3599.